casparhu23/insurance_cross_sell/README.md

 ![](README_files/figure-gfm/compare%20auc-1.png)<!-- -->

-And naive models still performs a little better than our final model.
+And naive models (marked in red) still performs a little better than our final model.

 ### Variable Importance with XGBoost - Global Interpretation